 With soft games fueled by casino spillover traffic, a strong marketing team, and the constant replenishing exposure the 2003 WSOP Main Event gave them, Pacific Poker quickly grew and soon became one of the largest poker sites in the world.
 Their momentum was broken, however, when on October 2, 2006 they stopped servicing the US market.

 On October 2, 2006, following the passage of the Safe Port Act, which included unrelated anti-gambling language to the act, known as the Unlawful Internet Gambling Enforcement Act or UIGEA for short, Pacific Poker was the first online poker site to announce that they were leaving the US market.
 This move was followed by many other online poker sites within the days and hours that followed.
 Now, Pacific Poker has returned to the US market in New Jersey under the the 888 brand.
 This was allowed to happen because HR2267, a bill which would regulate online poker in the US passed the House, Senate and got signed into law by the President.

 Some thought Pacific Poker would face US prosecutors seeking to recapture $120 million that their parent company 888 Holdings earned prior to leaving the US market.
 While this might seem absurd to some, the company behind PartyPoker.com negotiated a similar settlement in April 2009, agreeing to pay the United States government $105 million in penalties, for processing transactions that were “contrary to certain US laws”, in exchange for a “non-prosecution agreement”.

-In the meantime of waiting for more US gambling licenses, the parent company behind 888pokerNJ is in a prime position, as the result their agreement with Harrah’s, the owners of the WSOP/World Series of Poker brands, where 888 acts as the software provider for such products as WSOP Online and Caesars Poker.
+In the meantime of waiting for more US gambling licenses, the parent company behind 888pokerNJ is in a prime position, as the result their agreement with Harrah’s, the owners of the WSOP/World Series of Poker brands, where 888 acts as the software provider for such products as the WSOP and Caesars Poker.